Insulin resistance: Molecular mechanism

-At the molecular level, a cell senses insulin through insulin receptors, with the signal propagating through a signaling cascade collectively known as PI3K/Akt/mTOR signaling pathway.
+At the molecular level, a cell senses insulin through insulin receptors, with the signal propagating through the insulin signal transduction pathway.
 Recent studies suggested that the pathway may operate as a bistable switch under physiologic conditions for certain types of cells, and insulin response may well be a threshold phenomenon.
 The pathway's sensitivity to insulin may be blunted by many factors such as lipolysis of free fatty acids, causing insulin resistance.
 From a broader perspective, however, sensitivity tuning (including sensitivity reduction) is a common practice for an organism to adapt to the changing environment or metabolic conditions.
 Pregnancy, for example, entails significant metabolic changes, during which the mother must decrease the insulin sensitivity of her muscles to conserve more glucose for both the maternal and fetal brains.
 This adaptation can occur by elevating the response threshold, thereby delaying the onset of sensitivity.
 This is achieved through the secretion of placental growth factor, which interferes with the interaction between insulin receptor substrate (IRS) and PI3K.
 This concept forms the basis of the adjustable threshold hypothesis of insulin resistance.

 Insulin resistance has been proposed to be a reaction to excess nutrition by superoxide dismutase in cell mitochondria that acts as an antioxidant defense mechanism.
 This link seems to exist under diverse causes of insulin resistance.
 It also is based on the finding that insulin resistance may be reversed rapidly by exposing cells to mitochondrial uncouplers, electron transport chain inhibitors, or mitochondrial superoxide dismutase mimetics.

 Diagnosis

 Glucose tolerance testing

-During a glucose tolerance test (GTT), which may be used to diagnose diabetes mellitus, a fasting patient takes a 75 gram oral dose of glucose.
+Glucose tolerance testing is not used to diagnose insulin resistance.
+However, it is used to diagnose diabetes mellitus.
+During a glucose tolerance test (GTT), a fasting patient takes a 75 gram oral dose of glucose.
 Then blood glucose levels are measured over the following two hours.

 Interpretation is based on WHO guidelines.
 After two hours a glycemia less than 7.8 mmol/L (140 mg/dL) is considered normal, a glycemia of between 7.8 and 11.0 mmol/L (140 to 197 mg/dL) is considered as impaired glucose tolerance (IGT), and a glycemia of greater than or equal to 11.1 mmol/L (200 mg/dL) is considered diabetes mellitus.

 An oral glucose tolerance test (OGTT) may be normal or mildly abnormal in simple insulin resistance.
 Often, there are raised glucose levels in the early measurements, reflecting the loss of a postprandial peak (after the meal) in insulin production.
 Extension of the testing (for several more hours) may reveal a hypoglycemic "dip," that is a result of an overshoot in insulin production after the failure of the physiologic postprandial insulin response.